laserlance/TOTP-for-pGina-Fork/README.md

-# TOTP-for-pGina-Fork
+# TOTP for pGina Fork
 A plugin for the pGina Fork that allows a Time-based One-Time Password using the Google Authenticator App.
+The specific pGina fork is this one: http://mutonufoai.github.io/pgina/index.html